fodydev/afrish/README.md

-# rstk
+# rstk - in progress

 A Rust binding for the Tk graphics toolkit.

-This library is still under development, and requires nightly.

 ## Overview